aruna-vijaykumar/customer-behavior-analysis/README.md

 Orders without discounts had a higher average order value ($60.13) vs discounted orders ($59.28), indicating discounts did not significantly drive higher spending.

 **Seasonal Trends**
-Fall was the strongest season ($60,018), followed closely by Spring and Winter.
+Fall was the strongest season ($60,018), followed closely by Winter and Spring.
 Summer was the weakest ($55,777).

 **Purchase Frequency**
 Revenue was nearly evenly distributed across all frequency segments, with "Every 3 Months" customers generating the most ($35,088).